Everything you need to know about rail walk-outs this month and next

 The impact of the drivers’ and RMT walk-outs will be different.

-On some operators – Avanti West Coast, TransPennine Express and Southeastern, for example – all trains are cancelled.
+The Aslef strikes on 31 May and 3 June have led some operators – including Avanti West Coast, CrossCountry, TransPennine Express and Southeastern – to cancel all trains.

+LNER will run a regular service on the East Coast main line between London and Edinburgh though with much-reduced hours.

 The RMT walk-out is expected to have less of an impact.
-GWR will probably run a more extensive timetable, including to and from Exeter and Plymouth.
+GWR intends to run a more extensive timetable, including to and from Cardiff Central, Exeter and Plymouth.

-LNER is likely to aim to run as many as 40 per cent of normal services on the East Coast main line, concentrating on the London King's Cross-York-Newcastle-Edinburgh spine.
+LNER is running as many as 40 per cent of normal services on the East Coast main line, concentrating on the London King's Cross-York-Newcastle-Edinburgh spine.

 On all the strike dates, the vast majority of services in Scotland and Wales will operate normally as ScotRail and Transport for Wales are not involved in the disputes with Aslef and the RMT.